oracle-devrel/technology-engineering/data-platform/core-converged-db/database-23c/README.md

 # Database23c

-By definition a converged database is a database that provides native support for all modern data types and the latest development paradigms built into one product.
+By definition, a converged database is a database that provides native support for all modern data types and the latest development paradigms built into one product.
 By integrating new data types, workloads, and paradigms as features within a converged database, you can support mixed workloads and data types in a much simpler way.
 You don't need to manage and maintain multiple systems or worry about having to provide unified security across them.

-The Oracle Converged Database makes easier and faster to develop data-driven apps while maintaining Enterprise grade capabilities at the same time.
+The Oracle Converged Database makes it easier and faster to develop data-driven apps while maintaining Enterprise-grade capabilities at the same time.

 ## Useful Links